MetPX/sarracenia/doc/hpc_mirroring_use_case.rst

 There are essentially three parts of the problem:

  * Detection: obtain the list of files which have been modified (recently).
- * Transfer: copy them to the other cluster.
+ * Transfer: copy them to the other cluster (minimizing overhead.)
  * Performance: aspirational deadline to deliver a mirrored file: five minutes.

 The actual trees to mirror are the following::